-- our expectations regarding total revenue and testing volume; - our expectations with respect to our future research and development, general and administrative and selling and marketing expenses and our anticipated uses of our funds; - the impact of the COVID-19 pandemic on our business and the U.S. and global economy; - our expectations regarding the return to pre-COVID-19 volume and revenue levels; - our ability to continue to successfully integrate HalioDx, Decipher Biosciences. and the assets acquired from NanoString Technologies, Inc. into our business; - our ability to deploy the nCounter Analysis System successfully and run our tests on this platform worldwide; - our expectations regarding our diagnostic company partnerships; - our anticipated cash needs and our estimates regarding our capital requirements; - the timing and success of our transition to a single platform for all of our classifiers and tests; - our ability to maintain Medicare coverage for each of our tests; - our estimates regarding the market opportunity for our tests; - our sales, marketing and distribution capabilities and strategy; - our intellectual property position; - the impact of government laws and regulations; and - our competitive position.
+- our expectations regarding total revenue and total test volume; - our expectations with respect to our future research and development, general and administrative and selling and marketing expenses and our anticipated uses of our funds; - the impact of the COVID-19 pandemic on our business and the U.S. and global economy; - our ability to continue to successfully integrate HalioDx, Decipher Biosciences, and the assets acquired from NanoString Technologies, Inc. into our business; - our ability to deploy the nCounter Analysis System successfully and run all of our tests on this platform worldwide; - our expectations regarding our biopharma partnerships; - our anticipated cash needs and our estimates regarding our capital requirements and profitability; - the impact of the conflict in Ukraine, supply chain disruptions, inflation and foreign exchange fluctuations, and market volatility resulting from the above, on our business; - · our ability to maintain Medicare and commercial payer coverage for each of our tests; - our sales, marketing and distribution capabilities and strategy; - our intellectual property position; - · the impact of government laws and regulations; and - our competitive position.